-The City of West Des Moines is currently updating its Comprehensive Plan.
-As part of that zoning ordinances are being reviewed as they relate to the creation of affordable housing.
-It is expected ADU's will be added as allowable with the new zoning code.
+The City of West Des Moines recently adopted a new Comprehensive Plan.
+As part of the update, the zoning code is being reviewed specifically the provisions relevant to the creation of affordable housing.
+It is expected Accessory Dwelling Units (ADU's) will be added as allowable with the new zoning code.